henoktsige/henoktsige/README.md

 I'm Henok, an electrical & computer engineering student based in Munich.

-Outside of studying, I'm interessted in following the developments of science.
-I play video games and make tech-related content.
+Outside of studying, I'm interested in following scientific developments.
+I also play video games and make tech-related content.
 #### Let's connect!

 <a href="https://www.linkedin.com/in/henoktsige" target="blank">